< Browse to Previous Essay | Browse to Next Essay >

 the Black River were part of the Green-Duwamish River watershed.
 Lake Sammamish

 was fed by a number of streams that drained the surrounding land.
-The lake's
+Its

 outlet, the Sammamish Slough (also known as the Sammamish River), was the

-main source of water into Lake Washington, though it was also fed by creeks
+main source of water into Lake Washington, though that lake was also fed by creeks

 Renton, drained Lake Washington.
 The Black River was joined by the Cedar River just a half